bumlang936/Credit_Risk_Analysis/README.md

 Imbalanced-learn and scikit-learn librariers will be used to build the models and evaluate them as well, by resampling.
 For this analysis, 6 different models will be used:

-1. RandomOverSampler oversampling
+1. Naive Random oversampling
 2. SMOTE oversampling
 3. Cluster Centriod undersampling
-4. SMOTEEN over-and-undersampling
+4. SMOTEENN over-and-undersampling
 5. BalanacedRandomForestClassifier
 6. EasyEnsembleClassifier